-Terra Trevor is the author of a diverse body of work.
+Terra Trevor is a writer who draw from her Native roots and the natural world.
 Her stories illuminate our humanity, remind us to be open, to connect, to hope, to question, or bring change.
-She is known for works in which she uses imagery and lyric prose to address spirituality, family ties, her identity as a mixed-blood and her connection to the landscape.
+She is known for her storytelling, use of imagery and lyric prose to address spirituality, family ties, her identity as mixedblood and her connection to the landscape.

 She is a contributor to 15 books, the author of two memoirs and over 1000 essays and articles.
 Trevor's memoirs are Pushing up the Sky and We Who Walk The Seven Ways (forthcoming).

 Her work and portrait are featured in Tending the Fire: Native Voices and Portraits (University of New Mexico Press).
 Her work is also included in Children of the Dragonfly: Native American Voices On Child Custody and Education (The University of Arizona Press), The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), Take A Stand: Art Against Hate, A Raven Chronicles Anthology, and in numerous other books, anthologies and literary journals.

 Of mixed Cherokee, Lenape, Seneca, German heritage, Terra is the granddaughter of sharecroppers, with roots in California, Colorado and Oklahoma.
 She grew up in a large extended family in a banjo and mixedblood fiddle tradition, rich with storytelling and music.
 Now she is a grandmother.
 When she is not writing, she is wandering hills and valleys with grandkids and dogs.
 A devotee of soup making, long walks, sunrise, sunset and moonlight, she lives with her family on the Central California Coast and the mountains in Northern California.